nivfreak/qumulo-smb-lock-manager/readme.md

 1) Credential reuse from the qumulo_api cli.
 You can use 'qq login' to create a credential file.
 This provides interactive password entry, which is the most secure method.
-2) Passed as parameters to the script itself using --host, --user, and --password.
+2) Passed as parameters to the script itself using --host, --port, --user, and --password.
-3) Specified by the environmental variables API_HOSTNAME, API_USER, and
+3) Specified by the environmental variables API_HOSTNAME, API_PORT, API_USER, and
     API_PASSWORD.
 This would be most useful for non-interactive usage.